 - Carbon neutrality is when the amount of carbon emitted is equal to the amount removed from the atmosphere.
 In other words, it is just achieving a perfect balance.

-- Net zero goes beyond that by also taking into account other greenhouse gases, such as methane, nitrous oxide, and other hydrofluorocarbons.
+- Net zero, however, goes beyond that by also taking into account other greenhouse gases, such as methane, nitrous oxide, and other hydrofluorocarbons.

 The net-zero initiative is a response to the current state of climate change and greenhouse gas emissions.
 It is in fact not enough for companies to just reduce their emissions – they must work to eliminate them entirely.
 There are several ways companies can reduce their GHG emissions:

 - Reducing the amount of gasses resulting from various industrial and logistical processes that are emitted into the atmosphere.
-These activities may include: raw material processing, power generation, product manufacturing, product transport, etc.
+These activities may include: raw material processing, power generation, products manufacturing, products’ transport, etc.

 - Improving the energy efficiency of production and transport processes, and switching to renewable energy sources.